nmenant/iControl_LX_Lab/docs/class4/module4/lab2.rst

     - if the variable name is not empty: reply to the POST request with Hello and the name of the user
     - if the variable name is empty: reply to the POST request with Hello World!

-time to test our code!
+Time to test our code!

 Make sure you save your updated file.
 Once it's done, run the following command: